acheul/seoul-rs/README.md

   * Hereby, `T` is a tuple format of the struct's fields,
   * and the `R` is a referenced tuple format of them.

-* The trait `Tuplike` itself doesn't have own methods.
+* The trait `Tuplike` has an associated type `Tuple`.
+With the derive macro, the tuple format will be assigned for it.

 ### Example
 ```rust